- Obama military downsizing leaves U.S. too weak to counter global threats, panel finds

-The eight-part series drew criticism during its production from figures such as former Kennedy administration aide Theodore Sorensen, who attacked the scripts as inaccurate.
+The eight-part series had already been completed, and starred Greg Kinnear and Katie Holmes as President John F. Kennedy and his wife, Jackie.
+But during its production, critics like former Kennedy administration aide Theodore Sorenson attacked the scripts as inaccurate.
 The role of producer Joel Surnow, a political conservative, also drew suspicion from fans of the Kennedy family.

 “We recognize historical fiction is an important medium for storytelling and commend all the hard work and passion that has gone into the making of the series, but ultimately deem this as the right programming decision for our network,” History said in a statement.